 DLCD welcomes applications from Certified Professional Soil Classifiers and Certified Professional Soil Scientists (CPSS) who want to be listed as an approved soils professional.
 Applications from CPSSs will be reviewed by an independent panel of soils professionals for adequate education and experience in soil classification and mapping.

-To apply, please contact the department for details on the application process.
-You will be provided with a Soils Professional Application and the Professional Experience Form.
+To apply, please contact the Farm/Forest Specialist for details on the application process.
+You will be provided with a Soils Professional Application and the Professional Experience forms.
 When completed, return the forms to the DLCD Farm & Forest Lands Specialist.
 Professionals on the list must maintain good standing with SSSA.